gian-gg/sabot/docs/TRANSACTION_FLOW_SETUP.md

 **How it works:**

 1. Fetches initial status via API
-2. Subscribes to Realtime changes on:
+2. Subscribes to Supabase Broadcast channel for instant updates
-   - `transactions` table
-   - `transaction_participants` table
+3. Polls every 5 seconds as a fallback (ensures reliability)
-3. Automatically refetches when changes detected
+4. Automatically refetches when:
+   - Broadcast event received (instant)
+   - Poll interval triggers (reliable fallback)
-4. Cleans up subscription on unmount
+5. Cleans up subscription and polling on unmount

+**Why Broadcast + Polling?**

+- **Broadcast**: Instant updates when other user acts (<500ms)
+- **Polling**: Guaranteed updates even if broadcast fails
+- **No database replication needed**: Works on all Supabase plans

 ---